 Though the Lido is famous for its magnificent sets, flawless dancing routines and a Bollywood connection to the cabaret style, there is another element to the evening that makes the show what it is – unique music and songs.

 For the Lido, in its true cabaret tradition, music plays an important role and everything revolves around it.
 The show has a ‘magic’ orchestra – it is automatic during dinner, and before the show two guitarists and a singer accompany it.
 There is also a dance floor for people who wish to dance.

 The sound at the show is now completely digital, thereby providing a particularly good quality and allowing for some totally new sound effects.

 Though extensive automation is used, two light and sound technicians coordinate the music with light-play through out the show.
-The music at the Lido is unique and was composed especially for the new revue by the French composer Jean-Claude Petit, and recorded by the symphony orchestra.

 Moreover, for the first time in Lido’s history, a singer is at the heart of its theatrical entertainment.
 French singer Manon, who sings with her vocal range lying between the soprano and the contralto voice types, was chosen by director Franco Dragone.